 crtmqcvx (data conversion)

 Creates a fragment of code that performs data conversion on data type structures.

 crtmqm (create queue manager)

 Creates a local queue manager and defines the default and system objects.

 dltmqm (delete queue manager)

 Deletes a specified queue manager.

 dmpmqlog (dump log)

 Dumps a formatted version of the MQSeries system log.

 dspmqaut (display authority)

 Displays the current authorizations to a specified object.

 dspmqcsv (display command server)

 Displays the status of the command server for the specified queue manager.

-dspmqfls (display MQSeries files)
+dspmgfls (display MQSeries files)

-Displays the real file system name for all MQSeries objects that match a specified criterion.
+Displays the real file system name for all MQSeries objects that match a specified

+criterion.

 dspmqtrn (display MQSeries transactions)

 Displays details of in-doubt transactions.

-endmqcsv (end command server)
+endmgcsv (end command server)

 Stops the command server on the specified queue manager.

+endmglsr

+Ends a listener process.

 endmqm (end queue manager)

 Stops a specified local queue manager.

+rcdmqimg (record media image)

+Writes an image of an MQSeries object, or group of objects, to the log for use in

+media recovery.